 PostureRanked is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

-Lower back pain affects up to 80% of adults at some point in their lives, and for office workers who sit 8+ hours daily, the question is urgent: can a standing desk help?
+Lower back pain affects up to 80% of adults at some point in their lives, and for office workers sitting 8+ hours daily, the question is urgent: can a standing desk help?

 The answer is nuanced.
-Standing desks can help back pain—but not the way most people expect.
+Standing desks can help back pain — but not the way most people expect.
 Simply replacing sitting with standing doesn’t solve the problem.
 In fact, prolonged standing creates its own back pain issues.
-The solution lies in understanding why back pain occurs and how to use a standing desk effectively.
+The solution lies in understanding why back pain occurs and how to use a sit-stand desk effectively.
+For the evidence on all standing desk health claims, see our broader standing desk benefits research guide.

 The Quick Answer